dezertdweller/capstone-project-fqhc-model/README.md

 My aim with this project is to predict the estimated Health Center Program funding a new entity could secure given certain information about their patients, community, and organization structure.
 Health organizations could use this estimate to determine if it is worth going through the process to become a federally-qualified health center, especially to help offset any costs they incur by providing uncompensated care.

+## TLDR Version

+## Repo Organization

 ---
 ## Data
-Currently funded FQHC are required to provide details about their organizations on an annual basis to HRSA through the Uniform Data System (UDS) report.
+Currently funded FQHCs are required to provide details about their organizations on an annual basis to HRSA through the Uniform Data System (UDS) report.
 Data is collected through an online portal and goes through several review processes to ensure no data errors are present.
 I used the most recently published data, which is from calendar year 2022.

 To view the data source, data reporting requirements and definitions, or other available information about FQHCs, visit this links below: